The Children's Sensory Team (CST)

 or

-• live in a different local authority but attend a Harrow educational setting.
-And do not have an Education Health Care Plan (EHCP)
+• live in a different local authority but attend a Harrow educational setting and not have an Education Health Care Plan (EHCP)

-If the young person meets the following criteria their college will provide support.
-Alternatively they college will request CST services
+If the young person meets the following criteria their college will provide the required support:

 • a Harrow resident